fcdimitr/sgtsnepi/paper.md

 with ease of use.

 SG-t-SNE-$\Pi$ is implemented in C++.
-It takes as input a stochastic graph and outputs $d$-dimensional coordinate vectors, one for each vertex.
+It takes as input a stochastic graph and outputs $d$-dimensional coordinate vectors.
 We provide two additional interfaces.
 The first is to support the conventional t-SNE, with its typical interface and wrappers [@VanDerMaaten2014], which converts data points in a metric space to a stochastic $k$-nearest neighbor graph.
 The second is a MATLAB